 This class is required of Black Studies majors.
 It is open to non-majors with the consent of the instructor.
 Although BLST 111 and 200 are not required for admission, preference will go to those who have taken one or both of these courses.

 Limited to 20 students.
 Spring semester.
-Professor Cobham-Sander and Visiting Lecturer Rabig.2016-17: Not offered
+Professor Cobham-Sander and Visiting Lecturer Rabig.2017-18: Offered in Spring 2018

 (Offered as BLST 313 [A] and ARHA 138.)
 In the traditionally non-literate societies of Africa, verbal and visual arts constitute two systems of communication.
 The performance of verbal art and the display of visual art are governed by social and cultural rules.
 We will examine the epistemological process of understanding cultural symbols, of visualizing narratives, or proverbs, and of verbalizing sculptures or designs.
 Focusing on the Yoruba people of West Africa, the course will attempt to interpret the language of their verbal and visual arts and their interrelations in terms of cultural cosmologies, artistic performances, and historical changes in perception and meaning.
 We will explore new perspectives in the critical analysis of African verbal and visual arts, and their interdependence as they support each other through mutual references and allusions.